Coronavirus: How new virus became a global epidemic

 "The possibility of cases being identified in other countries was not unexpected, and reinforces why WHO calls for ongoing active monitoring and preparedness in other countries," the organisation said in a statement.

-Three days later on January 16 Japan reports its first case of the virus from a man who visited Wuhan.
+Three days later, on January 16, Japan reports its first case of the virus from a man who visited Wuhan.

 SECOND DEATH, January 17